signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="x86CodecTestMeasurement"></a>
 ### x86 Codec Test & Measurement

-The mediaTest codec + audio mode command lines below run on x86 platforms, showing examples of encoding, decoding, and back-to-back encode and decode.
+Several mediaTest codec + audio mode command lines are given below, showing examples of encoding, decoding, and back-to-back encode and decode.
+These commands run on x86 servers, with no coCPU, GPU, or other hardware required.

+SigSRF x86 codecs are designed for concurrent, high capacity operation.
+They are:

+    -thread safe
+    -optimized for high performance, aimed at high cap or real-time applications -follow the XDAIS standard for resource sharing, memory allocation -implemented as Linux shared libraries

+Application API interface to SigSRF codecs goes through voplib, which provides a generic API for media encoding and decoding, including DSCodecCreate(), DSCodecEncode(), DSCodecDecode(), and DSCodecDelete() APIs (see the <a href="" target="_blank">voplib.h header file</a>).
+In SigSRF source code, these APIs are used by:

+    -mediaTest reference application (<a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/x86_mediaTest.c" target="_blank">x86_mediaTest.c</a>)
+    -pktlib packet/media thread processing (<a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/packet_flow_media_proc.c" target="_blank"">packet_flow_media_proc.c</a>), which is used indirectly by the mediaMin reference application, via pktlib

 <a name="x86CodecEVS"></a>
 #### EVS